pminina01/readthedocs/Configuration-file.md

 <variable name="varname" value="xxx" />
 ```

-A variable is used via the `${varname}` syntax.
+The value of a variable can be inserted into an attribute value via the `${varname}` syntax.
+A variable value can even be used to define the value another variable.
 The following example shows using a pre-defined variable `shortdate` and defining and using a custom variable `logDirectory`.

 ```xml
 <nlog>